viaacode/sip-specification/profiles/film.md

   - The value of element `premis:premis/premis:object[@xsi:type="premis:file"]/premis:objectCharacteristics/premis:fixity/premis:messageDigestAlgorithm` MUST be set to `MD5`.
   - The value of attribute `premis:premis/premis:object[@xsi:type="premis:file"]/premis:objectCharacteristics/premis:fixity/premis:messageDigestAlgorithm/@valueURI` MUST be set to `"http://id.loc.gov/vocabulary/preservation/cryptographicHashFunctions/md5"`.
   - The value of all `//*/@CHECKSUMTYPE` attributes in the `METS.xml` files MUST be set to `MD5`.
+- Descriptive metadata about the IE MUST be specified at the package level in the `dc+schema.xml` file.
-- There SHOULD be descriptive metadata about the carrier(s) (i.e. the reel(s)) at the package level in the `preservation/premis.xml` file.
+- Descriptive metadata about the carrier(s) (i.e. the reel(s)) MUST be specified at the package level in the `preservation/premis.xml` file.

 ### Package METS

 - The `/mets/@TYPE` attribute MUST be set to `Video – File-based and Physical Media`.
 - The `csip:CONTENTINFORMATIONTYPE` attribute MUST be set to `OTHER` and the `csip:OTHERCONTENTINFORMATIONTYPE` attribute MUST be set to `https://data.hetarchief.be/id/sip/2.1/film`.
-- The `mets/dmdSec/mdRef/@MDTYPE` attribute MUST be set to `OTHER` and the `mets/dmdSec/mdRef/@OTHERMDTYPE` MUST be set to `dc_schema`.
+- The `mets/dmdSec/mdRef/@MDTYPE` attribute MUST be set to `OTHER` and the `mets/dmdSec/mdRef/@OTHERMDTYPE` MUST be set to `dc+schema`.

 ### Package Descriptive Metadata

-- A descriptive metadata file `descriptive/dc_schema.xml` describing the IE  MUST be present at the package level.
+- A descriptive metadata file `descriptive/dc+schema.xml` describing the IE  MUST be present at the package level.
-- Descriptive metadata in the `descriptive/dc_schema.xml` MUST be limited to the DCTERMS and SCHEMA elements outlined in the [basic profile](https://developer.meemoo.be/docs/diginstroom/sip/2.1/profiles/basic.html#dc-requirements).
+- Descriptive metadata in the `descriptive/dc+schema.xml` MUST be limited to the DCTERMS and SCHEMA elements outlined in the [basic profile](https://developer.meemoo.be/docs/diginstroom/sip/2.1/profiles/basic.html#dc-requirements).
-- The DCTERMS and SCHEMA metadata in the `descriptive/dc_schema.xml` file MUST follow the [basic profile requirements](https://developer.meemoo.be/docs/diginstroom/sip/2.1/profiles/basic.html#dc-requirements) regarding the use of elements and attributes.
+- The DCTERMS and SCHEMA metadata in the `descriptive/dc+schema.xml` file MUST follow the [basic profile requirements](https://developer.meemoo.be/docs/diginstroom/sip/2.1/profiles/basic.html#dc-requirements) regarding the use of elements and attributes.

 ### Package Preservation Metadata

-The addition of a separate representation for the carrier(s) (i.e. the carrier representation) leads to a number of additional requirements in the package `premis.xml` file.
+The addition of a separate PREMIS representation for the carrier(s) (i.e. the carrier representation) leads to a number of additional requirements in the package `premis.xml` file.
 The section below outlines the high level requirements, while the section [Describing a carrier within the carrier representation](#describing-a-carrier-within-the-carrier-representation) contains a more detailed discussion of the possibilities offered by the carrier representation, divided into [a general intro](#introduction) and [a normative summary of requirements](#normative-summary).

-- If the SIP needs to contain descriptive metadata about the carrier and its reels themselves, the package `preservation/premis.xml` MUST contain a `<premis:object>` for the carrier representation;
-- A structural `<premis:relationship>`  of type 'is represented by' MUST exist between the `<premis:object>` of the intellectual entity and the `<premis:object>` of the carrier representation (see [Overview of relevant PREMIS relationships]({{ site.baseurl }}{% link docs/diginstroom/sip/2.1/sip_structure/5_structure_package.md %}#premis-relationships) for more information);
+- The following relationships MUST be present between the `<premis:object>` of the intellectual entity and that of the carrier representation (see also [Overview of relevant PREMIS relationships]({{ site.baseurl }}{% link docs/diginstroom/sip/2.1/sip_structure/5_structure_package.md %}#premis-relationships) for more information):
-- A structural `<premis:relationship>`  of type 'represents' MUST exist between the `<premis:object>` of the carrier representation and the `<premis:object>` of the intellectual entity (see [Overview of relevant PREMIS relationships]({{ site.baseurl }}{% link docs/diginstroom/sip/2.1/sip_structure/5_structure_package.md %}#premis-relationships) for more information).
+  - A structural `<premis:relationship>`  of type 'is represented by';
+  - A structural `<premis:relationship>`  of type 'represents'.

 _Example 1: an example `<premis:object>` of a carrier representation together the relationships between the Intellectual Entity and the carrier representation_